deverl/frequent_numbers/README.md

 ## Cleanup

-There is also a make target to clean up all of the executables and intermediaries.
+There is also a make target to clean up all of the executables and intermediate files.
 Use `make clean` to cleanup.

 ## Caveats